Boom method: Overview

 from biological samples.
-Essential of this method is the use of silica beads, capable of binding the NA in the presence of a chaotropic substance according to the effect.
+Silica beads are a key element to this method, which are capable of binding the nucleic acids in the presence of a chaotropic substance according to the chaotropic effect.

-This method is one of the most widespread methods for isolating nucleic acids from biological samples and is known as a simple, rapid, and reliable method for the small-scale purification of NA from biological sample.
+This method is one of the most widespread methods for isolating nucleic acids from biological samples and is known as a simple, rapid, and reliable method for the small-scale purification of nucleic acid from biological sample.

 This method is said to have been developed and invented by Willem R. Boom et al. around 1990.

-However, the aforementioned chaotropic effect itself was already known and already reported by Vogelstein and Gillespie before the development of the BOOM method.